linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

 ### Provisioning Linode Object Storage

 Part of the architecture covered in this tutorial has logs and build artifacts stored on Linode Object Storage.
-Setting this up is optional — you just need to remove the related portions from the next segment of the tutorial.
-But object storage does provide an efficient and accessible storage solution.
+Setting this up is optional — you can skip the related portions of the tutorial and remove or adjust the "Package" section of the pipeline.
+But object storage does provide an efficient and accessible way to backup artifacts from you CI/CD pipelines.

 To start, you need to have a Linode Object Storage bucket prepared to store your logs and artifacts.
 Follow our [Object Storage - Get Started](/docs/products/storage/object-storage/get-started/) guide to do so.